Battle of Little Robe Creek: Background

 Ford, whose habit of signing the casualty reports with the initials "RIP" for "Rest In Peace," was known as a ferocious and no-nonsense Indian fighter.
 Commonly missing from the history books was his proclivity for ordering the wholesale slaughter of any Indian, man or woman, he could find.
 Ford's reason for this was simple: Comanche raids were brutal in their treatment of settlers.
 The Comanche, at that time, generally made no distinction between age and race of victims, except that men old enough to fight were expected to fight to the death as most Native Americans would, never allowing themselves to be captured alive by the fierce Comanche, who regarded surrender as cowardice.
-Girls, (females below puberty) and young boys (generally up to a year or two below puberty) were generally tested and if found to be strong, healthy, and intelligent, were adopted into the band.
-Women over puberty were raped and used as slaves.

 The Comanche as a people had originated as a branch of the Shoshone people living along the upper Platte River in Wyoming.
 The Comanche emerged as a distinct group shortly before 1700, when they broke off from the Shoshone as they migrated south.
 This coincided with their acquisition of the horse from the Spaniards, which allowed them greater mobility in their quest for better hunting grounds.
 Their population explosion as a distinct tribe of their own came in part from the huge numbers of women and children adopted into the tribe.
 As the original Comanche moved southward into a swath of territory extending from the Arkansas River to the area of central Texas north of the Edwards Plateau, their population increased dramatically because of the abundance of buffalo as an easy food supply, an influx of Shoshone migrants, and the adoption of significant numbers of women and children taken captive from rival groups.
 The Comanche made no distinction between those born into the tribe, and those adopted into the tribe.
 Military historians believe the Comanche's relatively recent acquisition of their domain made them all the more determined to fight to keep it.
 Their success against the Spanish, Mexicans, and early Texans led them to believe the tactics that had enabled them to win, including unrelenting raids and thefts against settlements, would continue to be successful.